frederic-perez/AmE-dictionary/data/dictionary.md

 __be honor-bound to do (something)__ _idiom_ To be or feel obliged to do something because it is morally correct or required by one’s sense of duty or integrity, even if one does not desire to do so.
 __be hounded (by someone or something)__ _idiom_ To be pursued, chased, badgered, or pestered (by someone or something), especially persistently or relentlessly.
 __be in a pickle__ _idiom_ _slang_ To be in a troublesome situation.
+__be in bad with (someone)__ _idiom_ To be disliked or out of favor with someone; to be in trouble with someone. _After pointing out her mistake on the first day of class, I was in bad with my teacher for the rest of the semester._
 __be in for a surprise__ _idiom_ To be guaranteed to receive or experience an unexpected outcome, especially a negative one.
 __be in for a treat__ _idiom_ To be guaranteed to receive or experience something unexpectedly pleasant or beneficial. _Is this your first time seeing this movie?
 Gosh, you.re in for a treat!_
 __be in over (one’s) head__ _idiom_ To be too deeply involved in or with a difficult situation, beyond the point of being able to control or cope any longer. _I think I’m in over my head with Amy.
 She wants marriage, kids, and a house, and I’m just not ready for any of that._